 “The U visas and this system and this program particularly let them know that it’s OK to go to the police to report your abuser, to report these criminals that are committing these crimes, and that allows them to stay here legally,” says Herrera.

-One IPV survivor in Tillamook was able to gain legal residency and has now been a contributing citizen of the small Oregon town for almost a quarter century.
+One IPV survivor in Tillamook was able to gain legal residency and has now been a contributing citizen in the small Oregon town for almost a quarter century.